What to Wear for Rowing

 On the water

 HeadgearYou lose a third of your heat through your head so in the colder months you need to keep it warm with a woolly hat.
 In warmer conditions a baseball cap can protect you from the sun.
-It’s fine to row in a hijab or sports hijab – you might want to tuck it into the neck of your top on a windy day if it’s a loose design.
+If you wear a hijab or sports hijab, you might want to tuck it into the neck of your top on a windy day if it’s a loose design.

 All-in-one